bangkokrb/rubyconfth/src/practicalities.md

   - If you don’t intend to carry your passport around with you, it may be helpful to make a copy of the information page and carry it in your wallet.
 Most places that say they require a passport also accept a photocopy.
 {% endrendercontent %}

-{% rendercontent "section", title: "SIM Cards" %}
+{% rendercontent "section_text", title: "SIM Cards" %}
   The three major cell service providers are True, AIS, and DTAC.
 SIM cards sold at the airport after you exit baggage claim are fairly priced and inexpensive, so you should just pick one up there, including phone calls and fast 4G data.
 In general True has the best signal coverage, but if you will just be in Bangkok it doesn’t matter much.

   You may need to modify your phone’s configuration to work in Thailand.
 We recommend installing the SIM card, and testing both a) phone calling or receiving and b) mobile Internet data access, before leaving the kiosk.
 Kiosk agents are usually happy to help with this.
 {% endrendercontent %}

-{% rendercontent "section", title: "Slack" %}
+{% rendercontent "section_text", title: "Slack" %}
   We have set up a Slack group so you can easily ask questions before and during the conference.
 [Join here](https://join.slack.com/t/rubyconfth/shared_invite/enQtNzEwMTk1MjEyMjg4LTcyOTQwZjNjODE1ZTQzMzllNmY2NTMxOTM3NWI2Mzk0ZmJmNWE3MjdlYzBhOGQ1NDdjOWI4ZWYyZGJiYzU4YWU) .
 {% endrendercontent %}

-{% rendercontent "section", title: "Things to do" %}
+{% rendercontent "section_text", title: "Things to do" %}
   Bangkok is a major tourist destination and there are lots of things to do, eat and drink, for every budget.
 For some ideas check [our travel guide](https://lemi.travel/rubyconfth/guide-for-visitors-to-rubyconf-th) .
 {% endrendercontent %}

-{% rendercontent "section", title: "Transportation" %}
+{% rendercontent "section_text", title: "Transportation" %}
   The __Airport Rail Link__ ([http://www.bangkok.com/airport-rail-link.htm](http://www.bangkok.com/airport-rail-link.htm) ) will easily get you from the airport to downtown.

   The __BTS Skytrain__ is an elevated rapid transit/metro system.
 There are two lines, the Sukhumvit Line (light green) and Silom Line (dark green) which interchange at Siam station.
 Victory Monument and Phaya Thai stations for the conference hotel are both on the Sukhumvit Line.
 You can buy tickets in cash at any station, or purchase a Rabbit card which allows preloading multiple journeys.
 You must show your passport to buy a Rabbit card.